Kalen Thornton: Professional career

-Thornton was signed as an undrafted free agent by the Dallas Cowboys after the 2004 NFL Draft, dropping because of his knee injury history.
+Thornton was signed as an undrafted free agent by the Dallas Cowboys after the 2004 NFL draft, dropping because of his knee injury history.
 As a rookie, he was converted into an outside linebacker, posting 8 defensive tackles, one quarterback pressure and 13 special teams tackles (sixth on the team).

 In 2005, he was expected to compete for the starting job against rookie DeMarcus Ware, but he suffered a left knee injury in training camp that required career-ending microfracture surgery and was placed on the injured reserve list.
 On May 31, 2006, he was waived after not been able to recover from his previous knee injury.

 Personal life

-Following his professional football career, Thornton worked for 3 years I n private wealth management for Morgan Stanley Smith Barney.
+Following his professional football career, Thornton worked for 3 years in private wealth management for Morgan Stanley Smith Barney.
 In 2009, he matriculated at Stanford Graduate School of Business.
 Since 2011, he has worked as a marketing director at Nike.

 His father Bruce Thornton also played for the Dallas Cowboys, while his brother Kyle played for Texas and then for University of North Alabama.
 His youngest brother Kenton, also starred for St. Mark's before doing a post-graduate year at Blair Academy, where he was prep offensive player of the year in New Jersey.
 He then played for the University of North Carolina at Chapel Hill before transferring to the University of North Alabama.